HarshSingh18/CV_Project/README.md

 6. The Frame_b folder is where all the processed frames contaning bounding boxes are collected.

 ## Methodology
-1. Coverting all the frames of a video uploaded to HSV Color Space.
+1. Converting all the frames of a video uploaded to HSV Color Space.
 2. Thresholding/Masking every frame to create a mask on the cricket ball.
 We want to separate the cricket ball from the image.
 We have converted our image from RGB    to HSV color space to enhance the process of masking.
 We have applied two masks on the ball and combined them to generate a better mask.
 3. Contour detection on the masked image, approximating the contours to a circle and using contour properties like area, perimeter and circularity to filter the       noisy contours by using some thresholds.
 Used certain threshold values that are corresponding to a cricket ball area and circularity.
 4. Circularity of the contour is taken as the contour that contains the ball should be circular.